KRANTHI1854/Employee-Attrition-Analysis/README.md

 * Address concerns in high-attrition education fields like **Life Sciences** and **Medical**.

 ---

-This format keeps the responses concise and impactful without using the word "answers."
-Would you like to add more sections or further adjustments?

----
 ## Outcome
 * The analysis identified key areas of concern: